Subscribe to Blog via Email

 - Canon lawyers are not responsible for the content of canon law.
 The Supreme Legislator is.
 Only Pope Francis can change the Code of Canon Law, so if you're not happy with what the law says, please take it up with him.

-- Can a Catholic Remarry When a Spouse is Missing/Presumed Dead?
+- Can a Lapsed Catholic Have a Catholic Funeral?

 NOT an ad, just a recommendation!Catholics who are loyal to the Magisterium often come to Rome and book tours which they discover are led by persons either ignorant of, or even overtly hostile to our Church.
 Faithful Catholics planning a visit to Rome are encouraged to check out Catholic Custom Tours of Rome, on Facebook and also on the web at www.cctoursofrome.com